 Well, it turns out you’re not the only one who’s been caught in a situation like that.
-At some point, most entrepreneurs have made bad hiring decisions.
+At some point, most entrepreneurs have made a bad hire decision.
 Hiring can be difficult and often the people who appear the best on paper and in an interview have the most to hide.

 So, while you’re not alone, you’ll still feel the pain of making a bad hire.
 The U.S. Department of Labor estimates that, in addition to their salary, the average cost of a bad hire is 30% of their first year earning potential – and that’s if the mistake is recognized and corrected within the first 6 months.
 The longer it takes you to recognize and correct your mistake, the more your costs climb and the greater the impact on your entire business.
 Bad hires can also affect your workplace environment, reputation in the marketplace and really put a dent into your overall business.
 Yikes.

 There is some good news, however.
 Bad hires can be avoided!
 Here’s how:

 Step 1.
 Be clear about whom you’re looking for.

 - What are the outcomes I need from them in the first year?
 Second year?

 - Do I need a leader – or someone who is good at following instructions?

 - Will this person be interacting with customers?